azmu0520/js-savollari/README.md

 </div>

 **10. Symbols:**

-They are tokens that serve as unique IDs.
-We create symbols via the factory function Symbol().
-Symbols primary use case is for making private object properties, which can be only of type String or Symbol (Numbers are automatically converted to Strings).

 Ular noyob identifikator sifatida xizmat qiluvchi tokenlardir.
 Biz Symbol() funksiyasi orqali symbollar yaratamiz.
 Symbollardan asosiy foydalanish holi faqat String yoki Symbol tipidagi bo'lishi mumkin bo'lgan xususiy ob'yekt xususiyatlarini yaratish uchun mo'ljallangan (Raqamlar avtomatik ravishda Stringlarga aylantiriladi).